MicrosoftDocs/win32/desktop-src/xaudio2/how-to--load-audio-data-files-in-xaudio2.md

 To populate the structures required to play audio data in XAudio2:
 * You can load or stream an audio file,
-* or you can generate a waveform of your own and represent that waveform as samples in a buffer.
+* or you can generate a waveform of your own and represent that waveform as samples in a buffer (see [A simple XAudio2 project in full](./full-project.md)).

 This topic focuses on the method of loading an audio file.
 The following steps load the `fmt` and `data` chunks of an audio file, and use them to populate a [**WAVEFORMATEXTENSIBLE**](/windows/win32/api/mmreg/ns-mmreg-waveformatextensible) structure and an [**XAUDIO2_BUFFER**](/windows/win32/api/xaudio2/ns-xaudio2-xaudio2_buffer) structure.